Elephant Definition Elephant Definition 1

 With adjectives: grey elephant playful elephant hungry elephant

-With verbs: an elephant walks an elephant drinks an elephant grooms
+With verbs: elephant walks elephant drinks elephant grooms

 With nouns (noun + noun): baby elephant elephants’ herd